bene/astro-remote-picture/README.md

 />
 ```

 The `PolarBear` import is a reference to the picture with the ID `PolarBear` from the `backgrounds` collection.
-The plugin automatically generates these references for you.
+The integration automatically generates these references for you.
 The import path is always `astro-remote-pictures/$collectionId`.

 ## Dynamic example

-This plugin really starts to make sense once you want to use images dynamically fetched from an CMS or any other API.
+This integration really starts to make sense once you want to use images dynamically fetched from an CMS or any other API.

 ### Configuration